ProjectPythia/pythia-foundations/foundations/github/contribute-to-pythia.md

 <img src="../../images/GitHubContrChecks.png" alt="GitHub Checks">

+Once it is ready, click "Ready for review" to take it out of draft mode.
 Now we wait for any comments or reviews!

 ---